arkq/bluez-alsa/TROUBLESHOOTING.md

 - The BlueALSA D-Bus policy file is not installed, or is in the wrong location.\
-In a default install, the file should be `/etc/dbus-1/system.d/bluealsa.conf`.
+In a default install, the file should be `/usr/share/dbus-1/system.d/bluealsa.conf`; but if BlueALSA was installed from a distribution package then the distribution may have moved it to `/etc/dbus-1/system.d/bluealsa.conf`.
 Check with your distribution documentation in case D-Bus uses a different location on your system.
+Older versions of BlueALSA used `/etc/dbus-1/system.d/bluealsa.conf`, so you may find you have versions of the file in both locations.
+In that case D-Bus will attempt to apply the policy from both files, with the `/etc` file taking precedence in case of conflict.
 Re-install BlueALSA if the file is missing.

 - The user account that the BlueALSA service is started under is not